-Educational recovery from Covid-19 is integral in our strategy.
-The challenges faced by our disadvantaged pupils have been exacerbated over the past 2 academic years.
-In addition to this experiences for each individual during lockdowns and following educational recovery varied, requiring our response to be dynamic and responsive to these needs, whilst at the same time structured and rigorous.
+Long-term educational recovery from Covid-19 is integral in our strategy.
+The challenges faced by our disadvantaged pupils have been exacerbated by the legacy left by Covid-19 school closures.
+In addition to this, experiences for each individual during lockdowns and following educational recovery varied, requiring our response to be dynamic and responsive to these needs, whilst at the same time structured and rigorous.
+This approach is adapted to suit the varying needs of individuals and year groups.